savonet/liquidsoap/doc/content/on2_part2.md

 ```
 However, in order to illustrate a bit more the functionalities of liquidsoap we present
 another solution.
-The method we propose here consists in using `map_metadata`, which we have already seen
+The method we propose here consists in using `metadata.map`, which we have already seen
 to update the metadata with a `"replay_gain"` metadata when we see the `"type"` metadata
 with the value `"song"`.
 Thus, we add the following function in `library.liq`:
 ```liquidsoap